WrinkleRelease/anki-cards/anki/01-glass-panes/radicals/readme.md

 The `front` contains an input field that asks for the `Reading` of the words, not the meaning.
 Only one input field per side is supported by Anki.

 ## Background Images
-This card calls, and tiles, small background images.
-Dropped them in your /collections.media folder and they should sync fine with mobile versions of Anki.
+This card calls, and tiles, a small background `.jpg`.
+Drop it in your /collections.media folder and it should sync fine with mobile versions of Anki.

 ## Card Fields
 The Radicals `Note Type` contains the following fields